Community Development District Overview

 Community Development District Organization

 The Portico Community Development District (the “District”) is organized similar to other local governments in Florida, in that the legislative body is composed of a five-member board known as the Board of Supervisors.
 The Board establishes the policy of the District in accordance with Florida law.
-The Board, by law, must hire a District Manager and District Counsel.
+The Board, by law, must hire a District Manager.
+In addition, the Board may choose to employ other staff such as District Counsel and District Engineer.
 Staff members operate utilizing the same formalities as a County Administrator and County Attorney.
 The Board, through review of advertised Requests for Qualifications, ranks and selects a District Engineer to perform the engineering needs of the District.
 The District staff administers the operations of the District and implements the Board’s policies and contracts.

 The District Manager’s responsibilities include: